Civic Science Storytelling

 - Produce and curate a body of journalistic work reporting on civic science

 - Develop a teaching tool kit for telling stories about civic science

-- Work with researchers at SCR to assess the impact of civic science journalism on communities traditionally suspicious of science and scientists
+- Work with researchers at SCR to assess the impact of civic science journalism on communities traditionally wary of science and scientists

 - Play an active role in the Civic Science Fellows network

 Over the period of the award, the fellow will pursue their own reporting on civic science for a variety of media outlets while working with colleagues at the SCR to source best practice examples of civic science journalism and to establish a teaching framework that can be used for both university students and professional journalists.
 Alongside the journalistic activity, the awardee will also be part of the Civic Science Fellows cohort and will participate in regular webinars and in-person as well as online convenings, helping to build connections and collaborations between communities of interest in the UK and the US.